mehran-mousavi/Adb-AppManager-GUI/README.md

 3. Run the script.

 \`\`\`bash
-python app_manager.py
+pip install -r requirements.txt python main.py
 \`\`\`

-The application will start and display a GUI.
+The application will start and display a GUI to manage your Android applications.

-- Click "Update List" to fetch and display a list of all installed applications on your Android device.
-- Select an application from the list and click "Disable App" to disable the selected application.
-- Select an application from the list and click "Enable App" to enable the selected application.
-- Use the "Search" box to filter the applications list.

 ## Note